ErikPGJ/python_solo/src/erikpgjohansson/solo/soar/README_SOAR_MIRROR.md

 Specific applications (not generic) of the more generic SOAR mirroring code, used at IRF.
-Contain simple customized function calls to `erikpgjohansson.solo.soar.mirrors.test_mirror.sync`.
-Can be used as demo code for creating one's own mirror.
+Contain simple customized function calls to `erikpgjohansson.solo.soar.mirror.sync()`.
+Can effectively be used as demo code for creating one's own mirror.